samluyk/PHPLedger/INSTALL.md

 - move the downloaded metabase.jar to `c:/wamp64`
 - Open powershell and type `c:/wamp64`
 - Run `java -jar metabase.jar`
-- Open a web browser and enter the following url: `localhost/phpledger`
+- Open a web browser and enter the following url: `localhost/phpledger` (Consider bookmarking this or setting it as your home page)
 - Open Task Scheduler
+- On the right side of the screen, click "Create Basic Task"
+- Name the task something like "Ledger Backup"
+- Leave the trigger on "Daily"
+- Leave the settings to recur every 1 days
+- Select "Start a Program"
+- Under "Program/script" click browse and navigate to `C:\wamp64\www\phpledger` then click on `autobackup.php` and click "Next >"
+- Click Finish

-### Ubuntu Install Instructions:
+### Ubuntu Install Instructions (Under Construction):
 - Open the terminal
 - `sudo apt update`
 - `sudo apt upgrade`